SVendittelli/MMM-fitbit/README.md

 	* (Required) `client_id`: From https://dev.fitbit.com/
 	* (Required) `client_secret`: From https://dev.fitbit.com/
 * (Required) `resources`: List of resources to display on Mirror.
 May take any combination of `'steps', 'floors', 'caloriesOut', 'distance', 'activeMinutes', 'sleep', 'heart'`
-* (Optional) `update_interval` - (default value of `60*60*1000`): in the amount of time in miliseconds waited before fetching new fitbit data.
-This must not be done too often otherwise fitbit will not send new tokens.
+* (Optional) `update_interval` - (default value of `60`): in the amount of time in minutes to wait before fetching new fitbit data.
+This must not be done too often otherwise fitbit will not send new tokens and an uncaught exception will be thrown.
+This happens after approximately 150 requests in an hour, so updates should be no more frequent than once every minute for safety.

 TODO
 ---